neondatabase/website/content/docs/guides/logical-replication-airbyte.md

 ## Allow inbound traffic

-If you are on Airbyte Cloud, and you are using Neon's **IP Allow** feature in to limit IP address that can connect to Neon, you will need to allow inbound traffic from Airbyte's IP addresses.
+If you are on Airbyte Cloud, and you are using Neon's **IP Allow** feature to limit IP address that can connect to Neon, you will need to allow inbound traffic from Airbyte's IP addresses.
 You can find a list of IPs that need to be allowlisted in the [Airbyte Security docs](https://docs.airbyte.com/operating-airbyte/security).
 For information about configuring allowed IPs in Neon, see [Configure IP Allow](/docs/manage/projects#configure-ip-allow).

 ## Complete the source setup